COSC381-2023Winter/github-flow-demo/README.md

 'git branch <branch name>' (this will create a new branch with the desiganted name)

-'git switch <branch name> This command switches between different branches in git
+`git switch <branch name>` This command switches between different branches in git